What is the Community Grants Fund?

 This donation plays a crucial role in supporting young people, helping them break free from daily struggles and discover new opportunities.

-In addition to the donation, Farm Vets has pledged to offer advice, training, and host fundraising events.
+In addition to the donation, Farm Vets has pledged to offer advice, training, and host community fundraising events.
 This story highlights the power of the Community Grants Fund in both empowering young people and forging long-lasting partnerships to strengthen local communities.